cname87/project-perform/README.md

+# Archived 19th April 2020
+See project-perform-mono and project-perform-k8es as replacement projects

 # Proof of Concept project-perform web application

 The functionality in this POC is limited but the application is fully production-ready and very extensible.